benjamminj/portfolio/README.md

 # be populated with a custom domain.
 URL="https://benjaminjohnson.me"

 # OPTIONAL
-# Track pageviews on google analytics.
-Having this locally won't track real pageviews
-# since the tracker is scoped to the hosted domain.
-NEXT_PUBLIC_GA_TRACKING_ID="TRACKER_ID"

-# OPTIONAL
-# Run a bundle analyzer on the build and open a report of all the built bundles.
-# Will create 2 reports—one for the client-side bundles (`client.html`) and another
-# for the server-side bundles (`server.html`)
-ANALYZE="true"

-# OPTIONAL
 # Root URL of the application under test.
 This can be used in CI to test against